- National Register Listings

 The National Register of Historic Places is the list of individual buildings, sites, structures, objects, and districts deemed important in American history, culture, architecture, or archaeology.
 It is a federal designation and is administered by the National Park Service through the Massachusetts Historical Commission.

 There are over 900 National Register Districts in Massachusetts, including seven in Andover.
-Thirty-nine buildings in Andover have individual National Register designations.
+Forty five buildings in Andover have individual National Register designations.

 “Situated on a hill somewhat removed from the town,” the Academy Hill are has often been likened to “a small village within itself.”
 Academy Hill includes three separate educational institutions with their associate residential buildings.
 Unusually dynamic and influential, the schools have played an integral part in American educational history as well as in town development, and they display an outstanding collection of architecture.

 Phillips Academy (1778) and Abbot Academy (1829) were established as independent residential secondary schools.
 These were supplemented by the Andover Theological Seminary (1807), founded for the theological training of ministers.
 Among the notable persons who have inhabited these celebrated institutions over the years are Oliver Wendell Holmes, Samuel F.B.
 Morse, Professor Austin Phelps and his daughter Elizabeth Stuart Phelps, Harriet Beecher Stowe, Horatio Greenough, William Henry Moody, Samuel F. Smith, Theodore D. Weld, Dr. Benjamin Spock, Ring Lardner, Jr. and several past presidents of major colleges and universities.